themesberg/flowbite-svelte/src/routes/docs/typography/hr.md

 ---

 <script>
-  import { TableProp, TableDefaultRow } from '../../utils' import { A} from '$lib';
+  import { TableProp, TableDefaultRow, CompoAttributesViewer } from '../../utils' import { A} from '$lib';
-  import { props as items1 } from '../../props/Hr.json'
+  import componentData1 from '../../component-data/Hr.json'
 </script>

 The `Hr` component can be used to separate content using a horizontal line by adding space between elements based on multiple styles, variants, and layouts.